-Discounts are available for special education classes.
+Discounts are available for special education classes and title one schools.
 For more information or to book your visit, please contact our Reservationist at: 718-273-2060 ext.
-137 between 10:00am and 2:30pm OR choose a program below and submit the application form online.
+137 between 10:00am and 2:30pm OR click this link to choose a program and submit the application form online.

 Teachers and administrators- please take advantage of us, use us in the best possible way.
 Tell us what you need and how we can help.
 We are a complement to what you do and we are always willing and eager to work with you to meet your goals.
 We offer orientations and familiarization tours for pre-service and in-service teachers, in-school residencies, grant partnerships, UPK relationships, and outreach programs.